psperkins/mystic-tape-deck/wp-content/plugins/leadin/readme.txt

 - Dashboard: A central hub for your marketing analytics.
 Learn which forms, popups, and live chat modules get the most submissions and pages and traffic sources drive the most conversions.
 - <a href="https://www.hubspot.com/products/marketing/lead-flows?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">Popups</a>: Add a user-friendly popup form to your WordPress website with ease using HubSpot’s form builder.
 - <a href="https://www.hubspot.com/products/crm/live-chat?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">Live Chat</a>: Add a live chat widget to your WordPress site so visitors can chat with you.
+- <a href="https://www.hubspot.com/products/marketing/email?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">Email Marketing</a>: Use the drag and drop editor to design and send email campaigns.
 - Simple Email Automation: Send an automated email whenever someone fills out a form or popup or sends a message on live chat.
 - <a href="https://www.hubspot.com/products/crm?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">WordPress CRM</a>: A single simple database for contact management.
 - Integrations: Easily connect to MailChimp, Shopify, Magento and more.

 *What do people have to say about HubSpot All-In-One Marketing - Forms, Popups, Live Chat?*

+> "I have been in sales and marketing for over 12 years and literally have NEVER liked one of the contact management tools that I have used... and then HubSpot came along and waved their magic sales wand and made a contact management tool that is actually sales-minded, works great, and integrates seamlessly with WordPress." - Caylin White, Head Marketing Buff, WP Buffs

 > “HubSpot educates marketers beyond just the anonymous analytics they get from Google Analytics.
 Instead, it digs down to individual users.” – Michael Shoup, Founder / CEO, 12South Marketing